 Through this process, I found two gem worthy items from my photos that I have populated here.
 This first one is from the book Philosophy for Life by Jules Evens.
 The four steps below outline the Socratic tradition.
 In many respects, the Champion Dad mindset is stoic and wonderfully align with these thoughts.

 - Humans can know themselves.
 We can use our reason to examine out unconscious beliefs and values.

 - Humans can change themselves.
 We can use our reason to change our beliefs.
 This will change our emotions because our emotions follow our beliefs.

 - Humans can consciously create new habits of thinking, feeling, and acting.

 - If we follow philosophy as a way of life, we can live more flourishing lives.

-The second thing, posted below in green, I have no idea where I found it or who wrote it!
-So if anyone can identify who this is please let me know so I can provide credit (Contact).
+The second thing posted below in green; I have no idea where I found it or wrote it!
+So if anyone can identify who this is, please let me know so I can provide credit (Contact).
 I am putting it here because it is a great reminder that we only have one life to live.
-To have the greatest impact on others we must first start with taking care of the self.
+To have the greatest impact on others, we must first start by taking care of the self.
 This one really hit home with all of the trials I have gone through this winter: